rocky-linux/documentation/docs/books/admin_guide/06-users.md

 A user is defined as follows in the `/etc/passwd` file:

 * 1: Login name;
-* 2: Password identification, `x` indicates that the user has a password;
+* 2: Password identification, `x` indicates that the user has a password, the encrypted password is stored in the second field of `/etc/shadow`;
 * 3: UID;
 * 4: GID of the primary group;
 * 5: Comments;